JeremyTCD/Mimo/ReadMe.md

 In other words, each markdown file corresponds to a unique `<article>` element that resides in a unique Html page.
 For example, the file *blog/src/content/exampleArticle1.md* is converted into a Html fragment, then inserted into an `<article>` element, which in turn, is then inserted in a Html page named *exampleArticle1.html*.

-Within the context of BasicBlog, *article* refers to an `<article>` element and its contents; *Page* refers to a Html page, which includes a header, menus, a footer, an article and more.
+Within the context of Mimo, *article* refers to an `<article>` element and its contents; *Page* refers to a Html page, which includes a header, menus, a footer, an article and more.

 Configuration is done by specifying values for a set of options.
 Values can be specified at two scopes: the global scope and the page scope.
 A value specified at the global scope applies to all pages.
 A value specified at the page scope applies only to the configured page.
 Values specified at the page scope take precedence over values specified at the global scope.